 If you cannot afford life insurance, here are some ways that your family may be able to get help for funeral expenses in Oklahoma.

 2) Veterans Assistance – If the deceased was a United States Veteran, they may be eligible to receive assistance for funeral expenses.
 The assistance allowances are different depending on years of service, where they will be buried, etc. Once burial assistance is approved from the VA, it takes time to receive payment.
+The funeral expenses are paid to the family directly and not to the funeral home.
 The Veteran’s spouse and unmarried adult children may be eligible for assistance if they are buried in a VA National Cemetery.
 If planning ahead, the veteran can also apply for “pre-need eligibility” to be buried at a VA National Cemetery.
 If approved, they will receive a pre-need decision letter from the VA.
-For more information you may go to the Veterans Affairs website https://www.va.gov/burials-memorials/eligibility or talk with your funeral home or crematorium.
+For more information you may go to the Veterans Affairs website https://www.va.gov/burials-memorials/eligibility or talk with your funeral home.

 6) Churches – some churches will help with funeral cost, depending on the churches funding for outreaches and membership.

 7) Fundraising Accounts and Funeral Donation Accounts – Most people have seen these on social media.
 Examples are Go Fund Me, Fundly, etc. These donations go to the family and Funeral Donation Accounts usually go to the funeral home.
 Both charge a fee.